 For the long-term extension, the primary objective was long term safety of obefazimod.
 Additional efficacy endpoints included clinical and endoscopic rates of response and remission.
 Overall, 32 patients were enrolled in the induction phase, 23 patients were randomized to obefazimod, and nine patients were randomized to placebo.

-Of the 29 patients who completed the induction phase (20 patients for obefazimod and nine patients for placebo), 22 patients continued their treatment into the long-term extension.
+Of the 29 patients who completed the induction phase (20 patients for obefazimod and nine patients for placebo).
+22 patients continued their treatment into the long-term extension.

+placebo), 22 patients continued their treatment into the long-term extension.

 In October 2019, we announced the 12-month data from this Phase 2a proof-of-concept trial.
 This open-label maintenance trial was conducted in 22 patients, of which 19 completed the first year of treatment.
 At 12 months, an endoscopy was performed in 16 of the 19 patients to evaluate the rate of clinical remission, and 12 of the 16 evaluable patients (75%) were observed to achieve clinical remission.
 Obefazimod was also observed to maintain enhanced expression of miR-124 throughout the 12 months of the trial.
 At month 12, mean change in Mayo Score was observed at -2.6 points compared to the maintenance baseline.
-Median fecal calprotectin decreased from 153.1 mg/g (baseline) to 27.9 mg/g and 31.6 mg/g at week 52 and month 24, respectively.
+Median fecal calprotectin decreased from 153.1 microg/g (baseline) to 27.9 microg/g and 31.6 microg/g at week 52 and month 24, respectively.
 The following table depicts secondary efficacy endpoints of our Phase 2a clinical trial with obefazimod in moderately to severely active UC at 24 and 48 months: